ciwg/workshop-2024-10-01-double-auctions/README.md

 A government's ability to function is ultimately limited by what the bond market (a double auction) is willing to lend to the government's treasury.

 Bond traders lend money to a government by buying government bonds.
 For example:
-- The US Treasury might wish to sell a bond that is worth $1000 in 10 years.
+- The US Treasury might wish to sell a bond now with a promise to buy it back for $1000 in 10 years.
-- The US Treasury might try to sell this bond for $900 today.
+- They might try to sell this bond for $900 today.
-- Whether the sale is successful depends on whether anyone is willing to buy the bond for $900 and accept the risk that the government might not repay the bond 10 years from now.
+- Whether the sale is successful depends on whether anyone is willing to buy the bond for $900 and accept the risk that the government might not fulfill the promise 10 years from now.

 _"You mean to tell me that the success of the program and my reelection hinges on the Federal Reserve and a bunch of &#^%@ bond traders?" -- Bill Clinton_